Krolang/Anacuei/Firewall.md

 2. Find the entry that corresponds to the Main Wi-Fi network.
 Click the Blue EDIT button.
 3. Go to the MAC Filter tab.
 4. In the dropdown, select "allow listed only"
-5. A new dropdown will appear; select only necessary devices, such as the router itself, the Raspberry Pi, and the devices of your family (make sure they are secured as well.)
+5. A new dropdown will appear; select only necessary devices, such as the router itself, the Raspberry Pi, and the devices of your family.
+>[!NOTE]
+>Make sure that the devices you're connecting to the main network are secure.
+If you cannot verify that they are, then have them connect to the guest network.
-6. Click the green "Save" button, then the blue "Save and Apply"
+7. Click the green "Save" button, then the blue "Save and Apply"

+Mac Filtering is a great way to secure your main network, but Mac addresses can be faked.
+If you know how to set up a database for WPA3-Enterprise, you would do well to implement that, as it would make access dependent upon the client possessing an encryption key specified in said database.

 From here, continue with the [[OpenWrt#Configuration|Configuration]].